Merzasphor/MWSE/docs/source/types/tes3magicSourceInstance.md

 ### `sourceType`

+*Read-only*.
 The type of this magic source.
 Maps to tes3.magicSourceType.* constants.

 **Returns**: